cyclestreets/cyclescape-chef/README.md

     cd /opt/
     sudo chef-solo -c cyclescape-chef/solo.rb -j cyclescape-chef/node.json

+If the chef run reports that it has failed, check the log file at /var/log/chef/solo.log .

+If running a test in a VM, ensure you have allocated enough memory.
+The installation is known to fail with, for instance, only 512M allocated.

 It's easy to run chef again - for example, in order to deploy the latest version.

 # Updating the cookbooks